pablodecm/phd_thesis/src/103_chapter_3.md

 summary statistic of the type outlined [Equation @eq:sum_count_vector] is assumed to be equal to the expectation, is instrumental for the technique described in [Chapter @sec:inferno].
-The statistical framework of hypothesis testing can also be used to decide whether to reject or not reject the null hypothesis in favour of the alternate.
-Alternatively we can computed the probability of obtaining the observed data (or test statistic) under the null hypothesis, which is simply referred to as the p-value or alternatively as Z-value when standard deviation units are used.
+The statistical framework of hypothesis testing is used to decide whether to reject or not reject the null hypothesis in favour of the alternate.
+Alternatively it can also be useful to estimate the probability of obtaining the observed data
+(or test statistic) under
+the null hypothesis, which is simply referred to as the p-value or alternatively as Z-value when standard deviation units are used.
 When